 - Anaemia – Iron deficiency can cause anaemia in moms-to-be.
 This means that they have fewer red blood cells than normal, so the body’s cells do not receive enough oxygen.

-- Toxaemia – Preeclampsia or toxaemia is a condition where the blood pressure and protein level in the blood of a pregnant woman is dangerously high.
+- Toxaemia – Preeclampsia or toxaemia is a condition where the blood pressure and the protein level in the blood of a pregnant woman are dangerously high.
 This can endanger the life of both the mom and the baby.

-Malnutrition during pregnancy effects on baby include –
+Malnutrition during pregnancy effects on the baby inside the womb, too.

 - Stillbirth – Babies that are malnourished do not grow and develop properly and could die in the womb.